 c.
 Grouping of Equity Investments – Description of the approach and rationale used to group general account equity investments.

 d.
 Prepayment, Call and Put Functions – Description of any prepayment, call and put functions

 e.
 Investment Expenses – Description of the investment expense assumptions

+f.
+Spreads – Description of and support for any illiquidity premium.